What is a Bill of Particulars?

 The defendant should never be made to face a complaint containing duplicative and repetitive language.
 In this situation, the defense attorney can strike back by filing a motion for a bill of particulars.

 When Can You Request a Bill of Particulars?

-According to the Colorado Rules of Criminal Procedure, Rule 7 (g), the Defense Attorney can file a motion for bill of particulars.
+According to the Colorado Rules of Criminal Procedure, Rule 7 (g), a Defense Attorney can file a motion for a bill of particulars.
 The purpose of this motion is to force the district attorney to define specifically the underlying facts alleged to have been committed within each offense charged.
 A bill of particulars calls for an exposition of the facts that the prosecution intends to prove and limits the proof at trial to those areas described in the bill.
 Here are some other ways it can help:

 When addressing requests for bills of particulars, the trial judge should consider whether the requested information is necessary for the defendant to prepare his defense and to avoid prejudicial surprise.
 Although the trial judge has discretion in granting or denying a bill of particulars, a denial of this motion could be grounds for appeal depending on the specifics of the case.

 Importance of Bill of Particulars in Sexual Assault Cases